SheikhKarim01/FOC2015/README.md

 + Ben
 + Tommy
-+ Tom is the best
++ Tom is not the best
 + Sheikh
 + Anton